meiXXI/point-cloud-crust/README.md

 # PointCloudCrust Library
-The PointCloudCurst is an implementation of the PointCloudCrust Algorithm (or in-officially called "Cheese-Maker") which builds a crust around a point cloud (triangulation of a point cloud).
-The input of the algorithm is a list of points located in a three dimensional space plus the radius of a ball and the output is a set of triangles which defines the the "crust".
+The PointCloudCurst is an implementation of the PointCloudCrust Algorithm (or in-officially called "The Cheese-Maker") which builds a crust around a point cloud (triangulation of a point cloud).
+The input of the algorithm is a list of points located in a three dimensional space plus the radius of a ball and the output is a set of triangles which defines the "crust".
 The Algorithm does not only create the outer crust but also visualize innersided holes, structures and even breakthroughs (like a cheese).
 A typcial practical use case of the Point Crust Algorithm is the visualization of color spaces:

 ![Color Space triangulated by Point Cloud Crust Algorithm.](https://github.com/ricebean-net/PointCloudCrust/blob/master/docs/point-cloud-crust-algorithm.png "Color Space triangulated by Point Cloud Crust Algorithm.")